-If the ACA is overturned, we’ll return to the old system: one in which insurance companies can charge whatever they want, and their product is a privilege for those who can afford it at full price.
+If the ACA is overturned, we’ll return to the old system: one in which insurance companies can charge whatever they want, their product a privilege for those who can afford it at full price.
 Those who can’t will once again have no coverage at all.

-The current system isn’t perfect, and it can be plenty hard for us disabled folks sometimes.
-My subsidized low-income plan covered a necessary surgery I’d gone without for over a decade, but it also refused to pay for the specialized wheelchair my doctor said I needed, insisting a cheaper and more basic model that would injure my wrists would be fine, until I had to let my friends fundraise to pay for the right one and now that it needs repairs there’s nothing my insurance can do for me.
+The current system isn’t perfect.
+It can be plenty hard for us disabled folks sometimes.
+My subsidized low-income plan covered a necessary surgery I’d gone without for over a decade, but it also refused to pay for the specialized wheelchair my doctor said I needed.
+The insurance company insisted a cheaper and more basic model that would injure my wrists would be fine.
+I had to let my friends fundraise to pay for the right one, and now that it needs repairs, there’s nothing my insurance can do for me.

 The threat to base-level life and livelihood has become more real than ever, and is at the center of many, if not most, disability activists’ work at the moment.
 Fighting for equal rights and access will always be important, but lately it’s had to take a back seat to fighting to simply survive.
 For this reason, supporting disability activists and self-advocates might start to look very different in the near future from the way it does now.

-Many of us are not going to be able to actively battle against things like ADA violations, workplace and housing discrimination, Social Security marriage penalties, and other issues that are vital to the quality of life of disabled people, not only because it will be even more urgent to advocate for medical care, but because many of us – especially those of us with chronic illnesses – are going to be severely limited in the ways we are able to move through the world without it.
+Many of us are not going to be able to actively battle against things like ADA violations, workplace and housing discrimination, Social Security marriage penalties, and other issues that are vital to the quality of life of disabled people.
+This is not only because it will be even more urgent to advocate for medical care, but because many of us – especially those of us with chronic illnesses – are going to be severely limited in the ways we’re able to move through the world without it.

 Support might mean taking on some of these battles for us.
 While disabled people are dealing with more personal struggles to stay alive and afloat and as healthy as possible, our abled allies and accomplices may be better equipped to do the heavy lifting when it comes to our ongoing fights to be seen and considered.
 This doesn’t mean they should center themselves in the narrative, but it does mean they could do more to prop up the voices of disabled people who are likely to be extra tired, extra scared, extra angry, and extra vulnerable right now.

 The amount of need will only go up if subsidized plans and guaranteed coverage for preexisting conditions go away.
 Even when medical needs are covered, disabled and chronically ill folks often need help with bills and daily expenses, especially if we’re not able to work.
 If there’s someone in your life who could be spending their energy working to create a better world for disabled people if they weren’t constantly occupied with the struggle to stay housed, fed, and medicated, see if there’s a way you can help.

-More Radical Reads: How to Center People With High Needs in the Disability Movement
+More Radical Reads: How To Center People With High Needs in the Disability Movement

-We won’t be able to defend ourselves unless that’s the only thing we do: fending off the constant barrage of attacks on our humanity won’t leave room for protests against the loss of our rights and protections, devoting time to medical care and necessary rest, or even, ironically, trying to work and participate in the economy for those of us who are able to.
-We’ll need people who will fight back when we are too emotionally and physically exhausted to do so; who will share our stories and speak our names and make sure that the “leeches” they want to paint us as have human faces.
+We won’t be able to defend ourselves unless that’s the only thing we do: fending off the constant barrage of attacks on our humanity.
+This won’t leave room for protests against the loss of our rights and protections, devoting time to medical care and necessary rest, or even, ironically, trying to work and participate in the economy for those of us able to.
+We’ll need people who will fight back when we are too emotionally and physically exhausted to do so; who will share our stories and speak our names and make sure the “leeches” they want to paint us as have human faces.